Hyper-reality

 However, there is a downside to this mode of filmmaking.
 Online film producer Ron Chiu told SIGNED that “while technology enables new forms of storytelling it also has the potential to kill the patience of the audience.”
 Documentary filmmaker and curator of Hong Kong Independent Film Festival Cheung Tit Leung went further, telling us that “Technology helps… but face to face is still the most influential and in-depth form of communication that cannot be reproduced.”

 However, one apparently unlikely application of immersive filmmaking technology has emerged which seems to indicate that such technologies are perfectly capable of maintaining, even enhancing what Nolan referred to as the “audience experience”.
 This application is the live broadcast of theatre productions to audiences in cinemas.
 Theatre is not reliant on special effects.
 Plays staged in a black box theatre are no less compelling than those staged with elaborate sets, lighting and sound design.
 Broadcasting theatre into cinemas, apart from democratising the artform, could well enhance the experience - allowing the audiences to clearly see and hear the performances in high-definition.
+Theatre, in contrast to cinema, is a live artform.
+Far more than cinema, the theatre works because it constructs a social relation between those on stage and those in the audience.
+Does the technology of hyperreality allow audiences to enjoy a live artform as if they were really there?
+Or as Guy Debord suggests, does the spectacle merely “eliminate geographical distance only to produce a new internal separation”? |

 William W.Y.
 Chan on National Theatre Live - stage performances as movies